-Prerequisite: SP 102, or permission of instructor.
+Prerequisite: SE 102 or permission of instructor.

-Review of fundamentals of public speaking.
-Construction, delivery, and evaluation of various types of speeches.
-Improvement of voice quality.
-Participation in parliamentary procedure and public discussion.
+Review of fundamentals of communication and in-depth study of organization and delivery of various types of speeches.
+Study of uses of voice and body in public speaking, parliamentary procedure and public discussion.